Columbia Area

 HOOD RIVER, WASCO, SHERMAN COUNTIES (Hood, White River, Maupin, West Biggs Units)

-Habitat conditions: The Mid-Columbia district experienced some rainfall in August and September with minimal green up occurring.
-We are just now receiving snow as 2,500 ft and are finally getting good rainfall.
+Habitat conditions: The Mid-Columbia is receiving snow as 800 ft and we are finally getting good rainfall.
 Several fires have impacted habitat throughout the district.
 The Larch Creek and Oak Canyon fires burned most of Postage Stamp Butte (on the White River Wildlife Area), Tygh Ridge and part of the Deschutes River Canyon.
 Other fires that burned in previous years are beginning to create excellent early-stage forest habitat for both deer and elk.
-Last update 12/4/24.
+Last update 12/8/24.

 Controlled 100 series deer any legal weapon: All buck seasons are closed.

 General season antlerless elk damage: General season antlerless elk damage hunt is currently open from Aug.
 1 through March 31 within the Biggs and Maupin Units.
 This hunt is designed to reduce elk damage on private lands.
 Hunters should not purchase this tag unless they have access to property to hunt.
-Very few elk exist on the limited public lands within this hunt area.
+There are very few elk on the limited public lands within this hunt area.

 Cougar: Cougar season is open year-round.
 Driving logging roads in search of fresh tracks can be an effective strategy.